syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Nullable-Value.md

 ---
 layout: post
-title: Nullable Value in UWP Numeric TextBox control | Syncfusion
+title: Nullable Value in UWP SfNumericTextBox | Syncfusion®
-description: Learn here all about Nullable Value support in Syncfusion UWP Numeric TextBox (SfNumericTextBox) control and more.
+description: Learn about the Nullable Value support in the Syncfusion® UWP SfNumericTextBox control using the AllowNull property.
 platform: uwp
-control: SfNumeric TextBox
+control: SfNumericTextBox
 documentation: ug
 ---

-# Nullable Value in UWP Numeric TextBox (SfNumericTextBox)
+# Nullable Value in UWP SfNumericTextBox

 The control will allow user to set Null Value.
 The AllowNull property needs to be set to make this behavior work.
 By default the property value is false.